-As shown in Figure 1, the LTC2289 is a dual CMOS pipelined multistep converter.
-The converter has six pipelined ADC stages; a sampled analog input will result in a digitized value six cycles later (see the Timing Diagram section).
+As shown in Figure 1, the LTC2293/LTC2292/LTC2291 are dual CMOS pipelined multistep converters.
+The converters have six pipelined ADC stages; a sampled analog input will result in a digitized value six cycles later (see the Timing Diagram section).
 For optimal AC performance the analog inputs should be driven differentially.
 For cost sensitive applications, the analog inputs can be driven single-ended with slightly worse harmonic distortion.
 The CLK input is single-ended.
-The LTC2289 has two phases of operation, determined by the state of the CLK input pin.
+The LTC2293/LTC2292/ LTC2291 have two phases of operation, determined by the state of the CLK input pin.